grmlin/gremlinjs-website/src/api.md

 ###### `#data:Object`
 All data-attributes of the gremlin's dom element.
-gremlin.js will parse all the data-attributes for you and tries to guess their types.
+<span class="gremlinjs">gremlin.js</span> will parse all the data-attributes for you and tries to guess their types.
 Numbers will be Javascript Numbers, the strings *true* and *false* Booleans... and it's possible to define native Objects as JSON.

-gremlin.js converts the attribute names separated by '-' into camel cased keys without the leading *data*. `data-foo-bar` becomes `#data.fooBar`.
+<span class="gremlinjs">gremlin.js</span> converts the attribute names separated by '-' into camel cased keys without the leading *data*. `data-foo-bar` becomes `#data.fooBar`.

 ###### JSON inside data-attributes